MonitorQA/ExternalApiDocs/_posts/2023-06-04-get-corrective-action-pending.md

 layout: null
 ---

-Retrieve a paginated list of pending corrective actions within your organization.
-This endpoint allows you to filter results by various criteria and provides comprehensive details about each corrective action requiring attention.
+Retrieve a paginated list of pending corrective actions within the organization.
+This endpoint enables filtering results by various criteria and provides comprehensive details about each corrective action requiring attention.

 ## Query Parameters